qzaidi/magickwand/README.md

 });
 ```

 To maintain aspect ratio while resizing, set one of the width/height parameters to 0.
+The callback is passed an info
+argument that has the width/height of the newly resized image, and is useful in case you chose to preserve the aspect
+ratio

 ```
-magickwand.resize('<pathtoimagefile>', { width: 100 },function(err,data) {
+magickwand.resize('<pathtoimagefile>', { width: 100 },function(err,data,info) {
   fs.writeFile('/tmp/def.jpg',data,"binary");
+  console.log('new height is ' + info.height);
 });
 ```